Newcastle Art Gallery: History

 Founded in 1945 with an art collection consisting of 123 works donated by Roland Pope which was conditional on the construction of a gallery to hold it, the museum opened its doors in 1957.
 It moved to a new, purpose-built museum building in 1977.
 As a Sydneysider, Pope's collection reflect was Sydney-centric.
 Under the directorships of the gallery's first two directors, Gil Docking and after him David Thomas, both from Melbourne, saw the collection expand to include artists from Melbourne and Adelaide.
 A purpose-built building was completed in the 1970s and officially opened by Queen Elizabeth II on Friday 11 March 1977.
 This building stands today as an example of 1970s geometric architecture in the brutalist tradition.

 The original Newcastle Art Gallery, prior to the major renovations which began in 2022.

 Nick Mitzevich (later director of the National Gallery of Australia), started his career in museum directorship at Newcastle Art Gallery.
 Appointed in 2001, he ran the gallery for six years, before being appointed to manage the University of Queensland Art Museum in July 2007.
 During his time at Newcastle, he was credited with transforming the gallery by focusing on community engagement, programming, marketing, and collection development.
 He liaised with inaugural director Gil Docking regularly as he built the collection.
 Ron Ramsey, who had spent 14 years at the National Gallery of Australia and a spell in Washington, DC as Australia's cultural attaché, was appointed director in 2007.
 He remained in the position until 2014.
 Lauretta Morton was appointed director in March 2018, and remains in the position as of May 2024.
 She also sits on the Visual Arts Advisory Board of Create NSW, reappointed for a three-year term in August 2021, among other memberships and activities.

 Redevelopment

 The City of Newcastle together with Newcastle Art Gallery continued to advocate and plan for an extension to the current gallery, with the aim of expanding the overall exhibition space by 250% and allowing for more of the 7000 items in the collection to be more accessible to the public.
-The $40 million expansion, which began in 2022, required the art gallery to be closed for 2 years.
+The $40 million expansion, which began in 2022, required the art gallery to be closed for two years.
 Former director Nick Mitzevich is a "passionate advocate" for the expansion.

 The gallery was partially reopened in September 2025, giving public access to three of the thirteen gallery spaces.
-The remaining spaces will open in February 2026.
+The remaining spaces will reopened in on 28 February 2026 with an exhibition titled Loved Unexpected.
+This exhibition brought together icons, loved favourites and unexpected gems from the gallery's collection.
+The expansion had a total cost of $48 million.